fgabriel1891/BiObsMineR/README.md

 # BiObsMineR

-Biodiversity Observations Miner R Package.
+Biodiversity Observations Miner from GUI to a R Package.

 Functions to automatically anotate text on biodiversity by linking together species names with ontologies.
 Includes functions to  search and extract text in batch from the Public Library of Science (PLOS).